4teamwork/ftw.file/README.rst

 Maintainer
 ==========

-This package is produced and maintained by `4teamwork GmbH <http://www.4teamwork.ch/>`_.
+This package is produced and maintained by `4teamwork <http://www.4teamwork.ch/>`_ company.